 Add your cubed salmon to the pot with olive oil and about 1 tablespoon of pesto.
 Cook over medium heat, tossing frequently so that it cooks on both sides.

-On medium heat, the salmon should cook thoroughly in 5-7 minutes.
+On medium heat, the salmon should cook thoroughly in 5-7 minutes and reach an internal temperature of 125°F.

 Add the Pasta Back to the Pot